-22 Meal Subscription Deals To Help You Conquer That 2019 New Year's Resolution
+All The Meal Subscriptions To Help You Conquer 2020's Resolutions

-These days, you can get just about anything delivered.
-And since it's becoming more popular to cook health-conscious meals at home, typical takeout is being crowded out by weeklong meal-subscription delivery boxes that come right to our front doors.
-We're talking about fresh ingredients, picked for us, and prepackaged with recipes tailored to our specific dining preferences.
-Hey, this sounds pretty damn convenient — especially as we gear up to start the new year on a healthier, cook-more-meals-at-home foot.
+These days, you can get just about anything delivered — and with 2020 resolutions in full swing, takeout is being ousted by a more health-conscious food delivery: meal-subscription boxes.
+We're talking super fresh ingredients that are prepackaged and portioned for customized recipes and shipped directly to our doorsteps.
+The kicker?
+This ordering-in alternative is more convenient (and oftentimes more cost-effective) than schlepping to the grocery store on a weekly basis.

 But before we all run out to sign up, there are a few questions to answer: How much do these services actually cost?
-And which one (if any) of the dozens out there is right for us?
-For the full 411, we sought out and rounded up (from A to Z) the most popular meal-delivery subscriptions available today.
-Scroll ahead to find out which could be the one to help you kickstart your new year cooking regime.
+And which one of the dozens out there is right for us?
+For the full 411, we studied up on and cataloged from A to Z the most popular meal-delivery subscriptions available.
+Scroll ahead to find the best one to help you kickstart that new year cooking regime.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.